 In 2016, claims surfaced of the YouTube channel BuzzFeedVideo stealing ideas and content from other creators.

-In 2016, the Advertising Standards Authority of the United Kingdom ruled that BuzzFeed broke the UK advertising rules for failing to clearly label an article promoting Dylon as a paid online advertorial.
-The ASA acknowledged BuzzFeed's argument that links from its homepage labeled the article as "sponsored content", but the ASA noted the labeling "was not sufficient to make clear that the main content of the web page was an advertorial and that editorial content was therefore retained by the advertiser".
+In 2016, the Advertising Standards Authority of the United Kingdom ruled that BuzzFeed violated UK advertising regulations by not clearly indicating that an article promoting Dylon was a paid online advertisement.
+This ruling was based on the fact that individuals could link to the story directly, and the labeling was not sufficient to make clear that the content was an advertorial.

-Since 2016, Tasty sponsors a show named Worth It starring Steven Lim, Andrew Ilnyckyj, and Adam Bianchi.
+Since 2016, Tasty has sponsored the show Worth It starring Steven Lim, Andrew Ilnyckyj, and Adam Bianchi.

-In January 2017, BuzzFeed faced widespread criticism for publishing the unverified Steele dossier.
+In January 2017, BuzzFeed faced widespread criticism for publishing 35 pages of unverified memos, known as the Steele dossier.
 Then-President elect Donald Trump referred to BuzzFeed as a "failing pile of garbage".

 In January 2017, BuzzFeed's user-generated community content accumulated 100 million views.

-By the end of 2017, BuzzFeed employed around 1,700 employees worldwide, but announced plans in November to lay off around 100 employees in the US, 45 in the UK, and 100 in France in June 2018.
+By the end of 2017, BuzzFeed employed around 1,700 employees worldwide, although it announced plans in November of that year to lay off around 100 employees in the US, 45 in the UK.

 In 2017, BuzzFeed laid off 100 employees.

-In 2017, BuzzFeed won Webby Awards for Best News App and Best Interview/Talk Show (for Another Round), and president Greg Coleman was named Publishing Executive of the Year by Digiday.
+In 2017, BuzzFeed won Webby Awards for Best News App and Best Interview/Talk Show (for Another Round).
+Greg Coleman, president of BuzzFeed, was also named Publishing Executive of the Year by Digiday.

-In June 2018, Eugene Lee Yang, Zach Kornfeld, Keith Habersberger, and formerly Ned Fulmer (The Try Guys) left BuzzFeed and created their own independent channel, also titled "The Try Guys".
+In June 2018, The Try Guys (Eugene Lee Yang, Zach Kornfeld, Keith Habersberger, and Ned Fulmer) left BuzzFeed and created their own independent channel, also titled "The Try Guys".

 In September 2018, BuzzFeed shut down its podcast department and laid off the staff due to a lack of desired ad revenue.
 It cancelled most of its podcasts, including See Something, Say Something.

-In 2018, staff of BuzzFeed news was a finalist for a Pulitzer Prize in their international reporting category for their article that "proved that operatives with apparent ties to Vladimir Putin have engaged in a targeted killing campaign against his perceived enemies on British and American soil".
+In 2018, the staff of BuzzFeed news was a finalist for a Pulitzer Prize in the international reporting category for their article that "proved that operatives with apparent ties to Vladimir Putin have engaged in a targeted killing campaign against his perceived enemies on British and American soil".

 In January 2019, BuzzFeed announced that it would cut its workforce by 15%.

-In January 2019, Matthew Perpetua, BuzzFeed's director of quizzes, revealed that many of the site's most popular quizzes were created by unpaid contributors.
-One college student's quizzes made an estimated $3.8 million for the media company.
+In January 2019, Matthew Perpetua, BuzzFeed's director of quizzes, revealed that many of the site's most popular quizzes were created by unpaid contributors, highlighting the case of Rachel McMahon, a college student in Michigan.

 In late January 2019, BuzzFeed fired 200 staff across the company and cancelled the remaining podcast, Thirst Aid Kit.